-When is Marijuana Possession a Misdemeanor in NC?
+When is Marijuana Possession a Misdemeanor in Raleigh?

 This classification is different from just about every jurisdiction in the United States, including the federal level.
 The United States government classifies the drug as a schedule I substance, as do most states where marijuana is illegal.
 They believe marijuana has no accepted medical use and a high potential for abuse.